human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3b_assembly_cleanup_annotation.md

 * How many of my contigs are T2T assembled?
 * Are we seeing any large duplications or missing regions?

 [MashMap](https://genomeinformatics.github.io/mashmap/) is a super fast mapper that is commonly used for these kinds of questions.
 MashMap doesn't seed and extend, it takes sequences and plays tricks with kmers.
 Loosely speaking if you take a sequence and get all of its kmers of a certain size and then sort those kmers, you can do a lot with just the "smallest" kmer (this is called a minimizer).
 MashMap uses a set of those smallest kmers to say: this sequence here and my query sequence share a lot of smallest kmers.
 The output of MashMap is an approximation of read position and identity.
-Let's actually use it now to align our asembly to CHM13.
+Let's actually use it now to align our asembly to CHM13 and we will use the results to map our contigs onto chromosomes and to try and find some T2T chromosomes in our assemblies.

 **Create A Directory**
 ```